 - 5 cm piece fresh ginger (peeled and julienned)

-- 3 tbsp fish sauce (plus more to taste)
+- 3 tablespoon fish sauce (plus more to taste)

 - 4 scallions ((approximately 1 cup) chopped)